-Have you ever thought what are the essential background screening details that hiring managers demand?
+Have you ever thought what essential background screening details hiring managers demand?

 Whether you are hiring a new executive officer or an entry-level intern, the value of a good background check is immeasurable.
 So what are the essential questions to ask and boxes to click?
 At what point does a background check cross ethical and legal lines?
 Most importantly, why is all this information necessary for the hiring process?

 Whether you are human resources professional or a small business owner looking to learn about pre-hiring background investigations, here are some of the most common essential details to check.